AnyBody/gm-foot/README.rst

         #include "<GM_FOOT_PATH>/GM_foot_model.any"

-See :file:`test_main.any` for an example of including the GM foot.
+See :file:`Tests/test_footGM.any` for an example of including the GM foot.